- 510(k)s for Biologic Products

 In addition to FDA regulation under the Food, Drug, and Cosmetic Act, in vitro diagnostic devices are also subject to the Clinical Laboratory Improvement Amendments (CLIA) of 1988.
 This law established quality standards for laboratory testing and an accreditation program for clinical laboratories.

 The requirements that apply vary according to the technical complexity in the testing process and risk of harm in reporting erroneous results.
 The regulations established three categories of testing on the basis of the complexity of the testing methodology: waived tests, tests of moderate complexity, and tests of high complexity.
 Laboratories performing moderate- or high-complexity testing or both must meet requirements for proficiency testing, patient test management, quality control, quality assurance, and personnel.
 These specific requirements do not apply to tests in the waived category.

 In January 2000 the categorization of commercially marketed in vitro diagnostic tests under CLIA was tranferred from the Center for Disease Control and Prevention (CDC) to FDA.
-CDRH's Office of of In Vitro Diagnostic Device Evaluation and Safety (OIVD) determines the appropriate complexity categories for clinical laboratory devices as they evaluate premarket submissions.
-Waived products, devices exempt from premarket notification, and devices under premarket review by other FDA Centers are also processed by OIVD.
+CDRH's Office of In Vitro Diagnostics and Radiological Health (OIR) determines the appropriate complexity categories for clinical laboratory devices as they evaluate premarket submissions.
+Waived products, devices exempt from premarket notification, and devices under premarket review by other FDA Centers are also processed by OIR.
 Responsibilities currently assigned to CDC, including review of test systems, assays, or examinations not commercially marketed as IVD products, will remain with CDC.